 3. Calypso Cilantro

 Calypso cilantro tastes similar to Leisure cilantro but is highly valued for its growing properties.
-These plants are particularly heat resistant, which is why they take time to flower.

 And this is why they create large leafy bushes.
 In addition, the leaves also regrow very quickly after harvesting.

-The cilantro gardens turn green during the cooler months in Southern California.
-This variety is vigorous, produces plenty of leaves perfect for sauces and dressings, and measures 12 to 18 inches tall and wide larger than other different types of cilantro.
-And they have a slight lemon flavor and are slightly bitter.
+This vigorous variety produces plenty of leaves perfect for sauces and dressings and measures 12 to 18 inches tall and wide, larger than other types of cilantro.
+It has a slight lemon flavor and is slightly bitter.

 4. Lemon Cilantro